flipz357/flipz357.github.io/_posts/2024-10-17-evaluation-pitfalls-metric-overview-tips.md

 ## Evaluation Tips

-My basic *simple take-aways* from such evaluation quirks are:
+My basic *take-aways* from such evaluation quirks are:

 - Try to become aware of what an evaluation metric actually measures.
 - Become aware of the evaluation problem.